Applifting/link-shortener/README.md

 How to use:

-- Run 'docker-compose build' and 'docker-compose up'
+- Run 'docker-compose build', then 'docker-compose up'

-- Use endpoints defined in the initialise_db.py file to get redirected to a respective url
+GET /api/links
+Responds with a JSON formatted list of all links in the database

+/<link_endpoint>
+Redirects to the url corresponding to the respective endpoint

 To do:

-- Change mysql.connector to aiomysql
 - Use an SQL builder tool (pypika, SQLAlchemy Core)
+- Hide environment variables
+- Use Listeners to initialise a populate the database
+- Use a connection pool instead of connection